Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Regional simulation framework

 \subsection{Loss and cost estimation}

-Repair costs were estimated using building-level data from the SimCenter Earthquake Testbed for the San Francisco Bay Area~\cite{zsarnoczay_simcenter_2023}, which provides replacement and repair costs computed via the PELICUN framework~\cite{Zsarnoczay2020pelicun}.
-The ratio between the provided repair and replacement costs was approximately 3\%, corresponding to the \textit{moderate} damage state in the Hazus~6.1 Earthquake Model~\cite{federal_emergency_management_agency_fema_hazus_2024}.
-Since this study focused on the \textit{slight} damage state, repair costs were scaled by a factor of five to reflect the typical cost ratio between slight and moderate damage.
-For each simulated realization, the repair cost of building~$i$ was computed as $R_i = \mathrm{Cost}_i\,I_i/5$, where $\mathrm{Cost}_i$ is the building’s replacement cost and $I_i$ is the simulated binary damage indicator.
-The regional repair cost fraction was then $r = \frac{\sum_i R_i}{\sum_i \mathrm{Cost}_i}$, representing the proportion of total replacement value requiring repair.
+Repair costs were estimated using building-level data from the SimCenter Earthquake Testbed for the San Francisco Bay Area~\cite{zsarnoczay_simcenter_2023}, which provides building-level replacement costs and repair-cost estimates computed using the PELICUN framework~\cite{Zsarnoczay2020pelicun}.
+In the dataset, the ratio of repair cost to replacement cost is approximately 3\%, corresponding to the code-specified ratio for the \textit{moderate} damage state~\cite{federal_emergency_management_agency_fema_hazus_2024}.
+Because this study focuses on the \textit{slight} damage state, we divided the retrieved repair-cost estimates by five to approximate slight-damage repair costs.
+Accordingly, for each simulated realization, the repair cost of building~$i$ was computed as $R_i=\mathrm{Cost}_i\,s_i/5$, where $\mathrm{Cost}_i$ denotes the repair-cost estimate provided in the dataset and $s_i\in\{0,1\}$ is the simulated binary damage indicator.